Note

 OpenAIClient client = new OpenAIClient("<your_api_key>");

-OpenAI supports multiple services that all provide model calling capabilities.
-We will use the Assistants client to create an Assistants based agent.
+OpenAI supports multiple services that all provide model-calling capabilities.
+This example uses the Assistants client to create an Assistants-based agent.

 #pragma warning disable OPENAI001 // Type is for evaluation purposes only and is subject to change or removal in future updates.